Etiquette and Customs in Iran

 In formal situations, only shake hands with people of the same gender, whereas informally Iranians kiss three times on each cheek.
 After shaking hands, put your right hand on your chest to show respect.

 Don’t extend a handshake to a female if you are a male or vice versa.
 Any physical contact with the opposite gender is forbidden.
-Shaking hands with children is considered very respectable.
+Shaking hands with children are considered very respectable.

 In a formal scenario, address people by their title and their last name.